 Whereas these paths were just a mile long, be expected to stop frequently, raise the binoculars, then attempt to figure out whom the songbirds are singing to.

 The structure’s lagoon is a wonderful area to see a variety of waterfowl in action, so be sure to stop by the viewing deck.

 You are welcome to bring your pet along, as long as a leash restrains it.

 Address: 55 Palmetto Bay Road, Hilton Head, South Carolina.

 If you’re a thrill-seeker, head down to this historic place!

 Upon seeing Sea Oaks Wildlife Reserve, drive across to the Baynard Plantation-Stoney historical landmark to see the ruins from among the island’s old plantations.

-Locally known as perhaps Baynard Ruins, this remarkable ancient historical monument goes back from 1780 and was devastated at the time of the American Revolutionary War.
+Locally known as perhaps Baynard Ruins, this remarkable ancient historical monument goes back to 1780 and was devastated at the time of the American Revolutionary War.